vivaria/edisonrul.ing/docs/source/cards/v/volcanic-queen.md

 ### Card Rulings

-●You choose whether to tribute or inflict damage with the ③ when it resolves, not when it activates.
+*   You choose whether to tribute or inflict damage with the ③ when it resolves, not when it activates.